PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 }
 ```

-If we visualize an array of addresses to an array of strings, in memory it would look something like this.
+If we visualize an array of addresses (the addresses each going to a separate string/word/phrase), in memory it would look something like this.

 ![argv in c](/Assets/argv.png)

-Not to complicated (it probably sounded complicated).
 The word `argv` stands for "argument vector" (honestly this name is just a tradition).

 Lets use `argv` for a simple a program that gets our name, then prints it out along with a "hello" message.